earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 - **Transform**: Transform the extracted columns to be all lowercase.
 -**Load**: Compress the transformed and extracted data.

-You can get the full DAG Python code through this [GitHub link](https://github.com/ansamAY/airflow/blob/main/ETL_DAG_Code.py)
+You can get the full DAG Python code at this [GitHub link](https://github.com/ansamAY/airflow/blob/main/ETL_DAG_Code.py)

 Now we can start writing DAG code:

 ### 1. Import Libraries

-Import the necessary modules and packages, including the `DAG` class from Airflow, the `BashOperator` class, and the days_ago and timedelta functions from Airflow's dates module.
+Import the necessary modules and packages, including the `DAG` class from Airflow, the `BashOperator` class, and the `days_ago` and `timedelta` functions from Airflow's `dates` module.

 ~~~{.python caption="ETL_DAG_Code.py"}
 from airflow import DAG